nathancahill/requests/README.rst

 Requests is an Apache2 Licensed HTTP library, written in Python, for human beings.

 This is a fork of Requests with a save() function.
+This `won't be implemented in Requests <https://github.com/kennethreitz/requests/pull/823#issuecomment-8170957>`_.

 Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
 Python's builtin urllib2 module provides most of